No results found

-Home / Government / Articles / Georgia Senate campaigns have raised between $86 million and $140 million each.
+Home / Government spending / Articles / Georgia Senate campaigns have raised between $86 million and $140 million each.
 Average fundraising to win a US Senate seat is $8 million.

 The Georgia runoff election for its two Senate seats takes place on January 5, determining control of the Senate.
 Republicans currently hold a majority in that chamber and will continue to do so unless Democrats win both seats in Georgia.
 The races are reporting some of the highest congressional fundraising totals ever.